The Garden Grazer

 Chickpea-Walnut Taco Crumbles (30 Minute!)

-These easy vegan chickpea walnut taco meat crumbles are packed with healthy plant based protein, and also take just 5 minutes of prep time!
-(Gluten-free, oil-free.)
+These vegan chickpea walnut taco meat crumbles are packed with healthy plant-based protein!
+They're super easy to prepare and only take 5 minutes of active preparation time.
+(Vegan, gluten-free, oil-free.)

 Plate of three vegan tacos with chickpea-walnut taco filling